 Continue to the customs tables, where most countries use the “green” light/”red” light system.
-As long as you see “green” lights, keep pushing you baggage cart.
+As long as you see “green” lights, keep pushing your baggage cart.
 If you see a “red” light, STOP, and follow the directions of the customs agent.
 Each country reserves the right to thoroughly inspect all your baggage, your clothing and your person.
 Wearing your Rotary blazer will -- in most circumstances -- avoid this.
 Again, answer any questions honestly.
 After Customs, GO OUT THE CUSTOMS DOOR.

-- If you are being met after Customs or after your connecting flight, go to the pre-arranged “meeting area” you agreed upon the night before.
+If you are being met after Customs or after your connecting flight, go to the pre-arranged “meeting area” you agreed upon the night before.

-- On arrival at your host family's house, CALL YOUR PARENTS before you go to sleep.
+On arrival at your host family's house, CALL YOUR PARENTS before you go to sleep.
 They've been worried ever since they said goodbye to you.

-- This will help your government contact you if there is a family emergency back home, or if there is a crisis where you are traveling.
+Be sure you go online to register your new temporary residence with your home government.
+This will help your government contact you if there is a family emergency back home, or if there is a crisis where you are traveling.

-- This is suggested for all Short-Term Rotary Youth Exchange students.
+This is suggested for all Short-Term Rotary Youth Exchange students.

-- For Canadian Citizens -https://www.voyage2.gc.ca/Registration_inscription/Register_Inscrire/Login_ouvrir-une-session-eng.aspx
+For Canadian Citizens -https://travel.gc.ca/travelling/registration

-Now stow your passport (unless Rotary is going to hold it) in the zippered compartment of your suitcase and . . .HAVE A GREAT EXCHANGE ! ! !
+Now stow your passport (unless Rotary is going to hold it) in the zippered compartment of your largest suitcase and . . .HAVE A GREAT EXCHANGE ! ! !

 Your parents, Rotary and It's Your World-Travel! have given you the tools to succeed!